Minnesota Legislative History - Step by Step

 Minutes have been posted online since 2005.
 Please see the Minnesota Legislative History -- Location of Materials guide for details about these resources.

 Step 7.
 Listen to (or watch) the committee hearings and floor debates

-House, Senate, and Commission Audio and Video are available from the Legislative Reference Library.
+The Legislative Media Archive is available from the Legislative Reference Library.
 If you are listening to the sessions of the full House or Senate, floor logs may exist.
 Multimedia recordings do not exist prior to 1991.